 If your doctor suspects that the shape of your child’s nose is caused by an underlying problem, they may order tests to detect genetic abnormalities or other health problems.
 Tests may include:

 - X-rays to look at the structure of your child’s nose

 - blood tests to detect infections and check enzyme levels

-A low nasal bridge generally does not cause any health problems, so plastic surgery is usually not necessary.
-If you are unhappy with the appearance of your nose, talk to a plastic surgeon about how plastic surgery can reshape your nasal bridge.
+A low nasal bridge generally doesn’t cause any health problems.
+Plastic surgery is usually not necessary.
+If you’re unhappy with the appearance of your nose, talk to a plastic surgeon about how plastic surgery can reshape your nasal bridge.